RealAhmedKhairi/trip-planner/README.md

 # Collaborative Itinerary & Group Travel Planner

-A full-stack web application for planning group trips — built with PHP using the MVC architectural pattern.
-The system handles everything from itinerary creation and activity scheduling to group expense splitting, attendance tracking, and insurance compliance.
+A full-stack web application for planning group trips, built mainly with PHP using the MVC architectural pattern.
+The system has everything you need to enjoy a trip with minimal worries about finance, places to go, and even what to eat.
+Because everything will be planned out by you, for you.

 ---